What efforts are being made to reduce the risk of spreading COVID-19?

 How much do the services cost?

-Please visit the booking page where you will be able to see a list of services and the corresponding prices.
+$80/hour and $110/90-minutes without insurance.
 If you are seeking Medical Massage, your out-of-pocket cost will depend on your insurance benefits, so please contact the billing specialist, Susan with Southwest Therapy & Rehab at (505) 410-2768.

 What methods of payment are accepted?

 Cash, Visa, Mastercard, American Express, Discover, and Paypal are accepted.
 Clients may also use their flexible spending account (FSA) or health savings account (HSA) if they obtain a prescription from their physician that deems massage as medically necessary.
 Clients are responsible for obtaining the supportive paperwork and verifying coverage with their FSA and HSA.

 Tips are never expected but always appreciated.
 Most clients tip 15-20%.

 It is best to shower before your massage if it all possible.
 This will warm up your muscles in preparation for deeper work.
 Please refrain from wearing fragrances, as Lani and some of her clients are sensitive to them.
 If you are a new client, be sure to complete these forms in advance.
 Planning to arrive a few minutes early will prevent you from feeling rushed, thus allowing you to relax more quickly during your session.